JR2909/dashboard_v1/README.md

-# V! of a Dashboard programmed in Python
+# V1 of a Dashboard programmed in Python
 ## Requirements:
 - dash
 - geopandas